 Establishment management will contribute to the cost of word processing, photocopying and printing and the provision of secretarial help for NCC and union business on a basis to be agreed by each establishment.

 Accredited representatives, who are not paid employee relations time as above, may receive an allocation of up to 25 working days in each leave year for employee relations duties.
 Local establishment management will determine the allocation, when the appointment of the accredited representative is notified to management.
-Where the representatives’ duties include membership of the JNCC TUS, its standing committees or the Branch and National Executives of the recognised unions, the allocation will be determined in liaison with the Director of HR, BBSRC Office, but will not exceed 40 days.
+Where the representatives’ duties include membership of the JNCC TUS, its standing committees or the Branch and National Executives of the recognised unions, the allocation will be determined in liaison with the Director of People and Development Group, BBSRC Office, but will not exceed 40 days.
 NCC Chairs and Secretaries may receive an additional allowance of up to 25 days to take account of other employee relations duties, beyond those covered above.

 Exceptionally, additional paid employee relations time may be awarded to accredited representatives to deal with special circumstances.
 The procedure is: